 There can be both benefits and limitations with parallel process in therapy.
 Some of the beneficial uses can include:

-• To move treatment along more quickly and make it more effective.
 There are times in the client-counselor relationship when treatment may be moving very slowly, and the counselor may benefit from a supervisor’s support.
-For instance, maybe a client has been trying to cope with the trauma that resulted from surviving a violent crime, while the counselor had also experienced a similar trauma and has some of their own challenges to resolve.
-In cases like this, parallel process may help the counselor uncover hurdles and find new solutions through their collaboration with a supervisor.
+For instance, maybe a client has been trying to cope with the challenges that resulted from experiencing a tumultuous family dynamic as a child, which is affecting their parenting and making it hard for them to connect with their children.
+If the counselor experienced a similar situation with their parents as an adolescent, their past challenges may lead to future struggles addressing their client’s concerns.
+In cases like this, parallel process may help the counselor uncover hurdles and find new solutions through their collaboration with a supervisor, allowing them to assist their client in developing the tools to better relate to their children.

-• To encourage reflection.
 Therapy can be an emotional process, and sometimes a little distance and a new perspective can be helpful.
 Like anyone else, counselors and therapists sometimes need to take a step back and look at their work from a distance to gain perspective and determine what should be done.
+Parallel process can ensure therapists are growing alongside their clients.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.